The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 To deliver on his promises of stability and prosperity, Harding signed legislation to restore a high protective tariff and dismantled the last wartime controls over industry.
 Meanwhile, the vestiges of America’s involvement in World War I and its propaganda and suspicions of anything less than “100 percent American” pushed Congress to address fears of immigration and foreign populations.
 A sour postwar economy led elites to raise the specter of the Russian Revolution and sideline not just the various American socialist and anarchist organizations but nearly all union activism.
 During the 1920s, the labor movement suffered a sharp decline in memberships.
 Workers lost not only bargaining power but also the support of courts, politicians, and, in large measure, the American public.1

 Harding’s presidency would go down in history as among the most corrupt.
 Many of Harding’s cabinet appointees, however, were individuals of true stature that answered to various American constituencies.
 For instance, Henry C. Wallace, the vocal editor of Wallace’s Farmer and a well-known proponent of scientific farming, was made secretary of agriculture.
 Herbert Hoover, the popular head and administrator of the wartime Food Administration and a self-made millionaire, was made secretary of commerce.
 To satisfy business interests, the conservative businessman Andrew Mellon became secretary of the treasury.
 Mostly, however, it was the appointing of friends and close supporters, dubbed “the Ohio gang,” that led to trouble.2

 Harding’s administration suffered a tremendous setback when several officials conspired to lease government land in Wyoming to oil companies in exchange for cash.
-Known as the Teapot Dome scandal (named after the nearby rock formation that resembled a teapot), interior secretary Albert Fall and navy secretary Edwin Denby were eventually convicted and sent to jail.
+Known as the Teapot Dome scandal (named after the nearby rock formation that resembled a teapot), interior secretary Albert Fall and navy secretary Edwin Denby resigned and Fall was convicted and sent to jail.
 Harding took vacation in the summer of 1923 so that he could think deeply on how to deal “with my God-damned friends”—it was his friends, and not his enemies, that kept him up walking the halls at nights.
 But then, in August 1923, Harding died suddenly of a heart attack and Vice President Calvin Coolidge ascended to the highest office in the land.3